openstack/keystone/doc/source/upgrading.rst

 --------------------------

-This is a high-level description of our upgrade strategy built around ``keystone-manage upgrade``.
+This is a high-level description of our upgrade strategy built around additional options in ``keystone-manage db_sync``.
 Although it is much more complex than the upgrade process described above, it assumes that you are not willing to have downtime of your control plane during the upgrade process.
 With this upgrade process, end users will still be able to authenticate to receive tokens normally, and other OpenStack services will still be able to authenticate requests normally.

 #.
 Make a backup of your database.
 Keystone does not support downgrading the
    database, so restoring from a full backup is your only option for recovery